Special Report: Millions of abandoned oil wells are leaking methane, a climate menace

 They also pose a serious threat to the climate that researchers and world governments are only starting to understand, according to a Reuters review of government data and interviews with scientists, regulators, and United Nations officials.
 The Intergovernmental Panel on Climate Change last year recommended that U.N. member countries start tracking and publishing the amount of methane leaching from their abandoned oil and gas wells after scientists started flagging it as a global warming risk.
 So far, the United States and Canada are the only nations to do so.

 The U.S. figures are sobering: More than 3.2 million abandoned oil and gas wells together emitted 281 kilotons of methane in 2018, according to the data, which was included in the U.S. Environmental Protection Agency’s most recent report on April 14 to the United Nations Framework Convention on Climate Change.
-That’s the climate-damage equivalent of burning 16.2 million barrels of crude oil, according to an EPA calculation.
-That’s more than the United States, the world’s biggest oil consumer, uses in two days.
-(For a graphic on the rise in abandoned oil wells, click here )
+That’s the climate-damage equivalent of consuming about 16 million barrels of crude oil, according to an EPA calculation, or about as much as the United States, the world’s biggest oil consumer, uses in a typical day.
+(For a graphic on the rise in abandoned oil wells, click tmsnrt.rs/2MsWInw )

 The actual amount could be as much as three times higher, the EPA says, because of incomplete data.
 The agency believes most of the methane comes from the more than 2 million abandoned wells it estimates were never properly plugged.